Homeowner and Host Tips

 • Vacuum cleaner

 Last but not least, it can be a big help to include a guestbook for your guests that details local attractions, restaurants, and information about their reservation.
-You’ll want to leave the book in a place where guests can find it immediately.
+You should consider leaving it someplace easily spotted by your guests.
+Some good options are on the coffee table or near the television.
 An even better alternative is to include a digital guidebook for your guests.
 That way, they can easily access all the information they need about their stay.

 When deciding on the right short-term rental Insurance, here’s what you need: